Owning a house will be easily one of the biggest purchases of your life.

-Here are 17 clever ways how to save more money on your mortgage payments each month.
+Here are 17 clever ways you can lower your mortgage payments and save more money.

 1. Don’t live in a high status area.